-A circuit refers to a closed trait.
+A circuit refers to a closed trail.
 Edges cannot be repeatedly visited in graph traversal.
 Apart from the terminal vertices, other vertices can also be repeatedly visited.
-The longest path in this figure: A - B - C - D - E - C - A.
+The longest path in this figure: A->B->C->D->E->C->A.